What is TEIKEI agriculture?

 - Promotion of natural ecosystem processes: Rather than controlling nature, regenerative agriculture encourages natural processes.
 Animals play a central role by being moved in high densities across pastureland, stimulating plant growth and supporting nutrient cycles.
 The interaction of plants and animals is used to improve soil fertility and create ecological niches.

 - Biomass recycling: By returning biomass such as compost, prunings and animal manure to the soil, the nutrient cycle is maintained.
-This helps to ensure that the soil becomes more fertile year after year and that agricultural land can be used in the long term.
+This helps to ensure that the soil becomes more fertile year after year and that agricultural land can be utilised in the long term.

 Scientific foundations and education: